charliewahl/FloodRiskAnalysis/README.md

       6. `water` is a Category output from the `Landuse reprojected` layer, which will be needed for the final map styling.
 Save this file under the name `landuse_water´ in the same direcotry as the OpenStreetMap layers e.g. `sachsen-latest-free.shp`

       7. Finally run the Model and have a close look at your outputs!

-  3. Open the Model `Cartography&Styles.model3` as done with the previous Model.
+  3. Open the Model `Cartography&Styles.model3` as done earlier.

-      1. All the needed Layers to be copied from the folder `` into the same folder as the downloaded OpenStreetMap Data from <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a> (Otherwise the Styles won't be applied ot the layers in QGIS).

-       2. Remove all the layers which don't match with the style names afterwards (because we won't need them).
+  4. Add the required data inputs into the Model

-       3. the specific stylings of the OpeStreetMap geometries are stored under the same name as the geometries exept that they come in `.qml` -Format.
+      1. the specific stylings of the OpeStreetMap geometries are stored under the same name as the geometries exept that they come in `.qml` -Format.
 Therefore it is necessary to browse the stylings of each layer from the `sachsen-latest-free.shp` into the Model.

-       4. As before the **DGM1 merged + reprojected** `Riesa_merged` will work as our Area Of Interest for clipping the Layers by an extent.
+       2. As before the **DGM1 merged + reprojected** `Riesa_merged` will work as our Area Of Interest for clipping the Layers by an extent.

-       5. Additionally you will have to browse the initially preprocessed OSM files from your files and set them as individual inputs.
+       3. Additionally you will have to browse the initially preprocessed OSM files from your files and set them as individual inputs.
 If you ran through the files as stated in the preprocessing the input files should have the same name as written above the boxes in te modelbuilder.

-       6. Run the Model
+       4. Run the Model

-       7. Set the order of the created Layers as stated in `QGIS_layer_order.png`
+       5. Set the order of the created Layers as stated in `QGIS_layer_order.png`